Facebook eased fact-checking rules for conservative pages, report says

 A new report from NBC News shows that Facebook employees gave conservative pages a pass for sharing misinformation, flouting its own rules.
-The news comes months after reports that Facebook CEO Mark Zuckerberg was hosting off the record dinners with conservative journalists in attempts to ameliorate concerns that his platform is biased against them.
+The news comes months after reports that Facebook CEO Mark Zuckerberg was hosting off-the-record dinners with conservative journalists in attempts to ameliorate concerns that his platform is biased against them.

 Citing leaked documents, NBC’s Olivia Solon reports how misinformation on Facebook’s platform is first flagged by partners and at times escalated to senior leadership.
-When an outlet posts misinformation that has been verified as such by fact checkers, it counts as a strike against them.
-When an outlet repeatedly posts misinformation that violates the platform’s rules, the page’s reach on the platform is limited and it can lose the ability to advertise.
+When an outlet posts misinformation that has been verified as such by fact-checkers, it counts as a strike against them.
+When an outlet repeatedly posts misinformation that violates the platform’s rules, the page’s reach on the platform is limited, and it can lose the ability to advertise.

 Solon writes that since February, there have been more than 30 instances where posts featuring misinformation were raised to senior leadership.
 Over that period, Facebook employees who received those escalations deleted potential strikes against conservative pages.
 There were concerns that limiting these accounts would make the platform look as if it were showing preference for liberal media.